Eggnog Bread

 Step by step

-1. Alternate adding dry ingredients with eggnog, mixing until uniform.
+- Alternate adding dry ingredients and eggnog to the wet ingredients, mixing until uniform.

-2. Pour into a bread pan and bake for 50 minutes or until top is golden brown and toothpick inserted in the middle comes out clean.
+- Pour into a loaf pan and bake for 50 minutes or until top is golden brown and toothpick inserted in the middle comes out clean.

 Tips for best results